TheWisePigeon/PigeonHeadToken/README.md

-# PigeonHeadToken
+# PigeonHeadToken project
-This is about a decentralized NFT market place project "PigeonHead" will be the currency used on the market place The users will be able to list digital assets, buy other's users listed assets and place bids Preregistered users will receive an airdrop in their "pigeon wallet" like two weeks before the platform deployment They will be able to refeer others potential users and earn additional PH(pigeon head) according to the number of people that join the platform using their link
+This is about a decentralized NFT market place

+The "PigeonHead"(pH) will be the currency used on the market place

+Users will be able to list their items for sale, place bids and buy other users items

+We will be making an airdrop very soon

+## Disclaimer

+The pigeonHead token is not a real crypto currency, it has no value and will probably not have any in  the future

+Our goal in making this is to popularize all this NFT stuff